victoria-mali/rock-paper-scissors-odin/README.md

 return a string from a function round
 3. write a function that makes the previous game function play 5 times after entering rock, paper or scissors in the prompt window, the console log shows the score user vs computer

+I need the game to repeat 5 times and the scores to keep adding to the right place

+1. function getComputer choice returns rock, paper or scissors and puts it in a varibale computerSelection
+2. function playRound takes 2 variables - computerSelection and playerSelection from a prompt and returns whether the player won or lost the round. the result is stored in a variable roundResult.
+3.